AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 ---
-title: AEM 6.5 Previous Service Pack Release Notes
+title: Adobe Experience Manager 6.5 Previous Service Pack Release Notes
 description: Release notes specific to Adobe Experience Manager 6.5 Service Pack 3 and earlier.
-uuid: c7bc3705-3d92-4e22-ad84-dc6002f6fa6c
-contentOwner: User
+contentOwner: AK
-products: SG_EXPERIENCEMANAGER/6.5
-discoiquuid: 25542769-84d1-459c-b33f-eabd8a535462
-docset: aem65
 ---

 # Hotfixes and Feature Packs included in previous Service Packs {#hotfixes-and-feature-packs-included-in-previous-service-packs}

 ## Adobe Experience Manager 6.5.4.0 {#experience-manager-6540}

 Adobe Experience Manager 6.5.4.0 is an important update that includes new features, key customer requested enhancements and performance, stability, security improvements, released since the general availability of 6.5 release in **April 2019**.
-It can be installed on top of Adobe Experience Manager (AEM) 6.5.
+It can be installed on top of Adobe Experience Manager 6.5.

-Some key features and enhancements introduced in AEM 6.5.4.0 include:
+Some key features and enhancements introduced in Adobe Experience Manager 6.5.4.0 include:

-* AEM Assets is now configured with Brand Portal through Adobe I/O Console.
+* Adobe Experience Manager Assets is now configured with Brand Portal through Adobe I/O Console.

-* A new [Generate printable Output](../forms/using/aem-forms-workflow-step-reference.md) step is now available for AEM Forms workflows.
+* A new [Generate printable Output](../forms/using/aem-forms-workflow-step-reference.md) step is now available for Adobe Experience Manager Forms workflows.

 * [Multi-column support](../forms/using/resize-using-layout-mode.md) for layout mode for adaptive forms and Interactive Communications.